Module 0 – getting started

 Signals labs: Jupyter Notebooks

 The signal processing labs will use Jupyter notebooks: a combination of Python code and notes that you access using a web browser.
 Don’t worry if you don’t know any Python – this is not a formal requirement of the course, and you’ll learn what you need simply by doing the exercises.
-You can run the notebooks on your personal computer or on the Edina Notable service (direct login here)
+You can run the notebooks on your personal computer or on the Edina Notable service (direct login through Learn)

 More details for getting setup with these can be found in the Module 3 materials.

 Please note, while the notebooks use Python, the material there is to support your learning, not to test your ability to code!
 Nothing related to the code specifically is directly assessed (though the concepts in the notebooks marked essential maybe).
-You don’t need to know Python to do this course, though MSc SLP students will need to know Python for many other courses so getting a more bit of practice/exposure definitely doesn’t hurt!
+You don’t need to know Python to do this course, though MSc SLP students will need to know Python for many other courses so getting a more bit of practice/exposure definitely doesn’t hurt.

 TTS and ASR labs/assignments: PPLS AT lab linux machines/Remote Desktop